-During the winter season, all three divisions of the School will have access to squash, with the goal of building lifelong skills, appreciation, and enjoyment of the sport.
-In the lower school sports rotations, Classes 3-5 will learn how to play the game, incorporating fundamentals of technique, ball control, movement, and strategy, all put into practice through fun games and exercises.
-Middle school students who elect to play squash will implement a more challenging framework of squash-specific practices, with a greater focus on technical development, coordinated shot sequences, and structured games.
-Upper school squash will build on the above concepts while integrating advanced versions of drills, conditioned games, and match analysis.
-Injury prevention and strength and conditioning will also play a key part in training to meet the greater physical demands of the game.
+During the winter season, all three divisions of the School have access to squash, with the goal of building lifelong skills, appreciation, and enjoyment of the sport.
+In the lower school sports rotations, Classes 3-5 learn how to play the game, incorporating fundamentals of technique, ball control, movement, and strategy, all put into practice through fun games and exercises.
+Middle school students who elect to play squash implement a more challenging framework of squash-specific practices, with a greater focus on technical development, coordinated shot sequences, and structured games.
+Upper school squash builds on the above concepts while integrating advanced versions of drills, conditioned games, and match analysis.
+Injury prevention and strength and conditioning also play a key part in training to meet the greater physical demands of the game.

 The Junior Club